Information for End of Life Care

-These information sheets have been created to provide free information, advice and comfort to those shaken by the fragility of life.
+Karuna has developed a series of information sheets free of cost and designed to offer guidance and comfort to those shaken by the fragility of life.
+Topics include:

 - The Shock Of Diagnosis